 Exercise demonstrations are also part of the class, and participants will play along as we explain how exercise affects blood sugar levels.

 This class requires a physician referral, so please talk with yours today or allow us to ask him or her for a referral.
 Medicare and most commercial insurances cover the cost of this class.
-We offer this class at least once a week at our North Decatur and Hillandale campuses.
+We offer this class at least once a week at our Emory Decatur Hospital and Emory Hillandale campuses.

 Gestational diabetes (a condition you get when you are pregnant) classes are also offered.
 These two-hour classes are abbreviated versions of the Diabetes Self-Management Training class, with more of an emphasis on how the unborn child is monitored and what happens during and after pregnancy.
 These classes require a physician referral, and most insurances pay for them.